Derrick Mgwebi

 Lieutenant General Derrick Mgwebi SD SM MMM (born 1956) is a South African military commander, serving as Director of the Joint Operations Division.

 Military career

 He served as Commander of the United Nations Operation in Burundi in 2004.
 He also served as General Officer Commanding, Mpumalanga Command, after which he was appointed General Officer Commanding South African Army Infantry Formation.
 Before taking over at Joint Operations he was the Chief of Human Resources for the SANDF.

 He was Force Commander of the United Nations MONUSCO mission to the DRC from December 2015 to January 2018.

+Appointed amaXhosa King

+Gen Mgwebi has been at the centre of controversy about the royal succession of the Xhosa King.
+He was appointed to the position for three months while internal negotiations have taken place to make a final decision.